Algebraic Varieties and Automorphic Functions: Shimura Varieties and Hermitian Symmetric Domains

 In our situation, we are more interested in the Harish-Chandra embedding.
-Let $\mf{p}^+$ denote the holomorphic tangent bundle of $X$ at $x$.
-In \cite{Bor62}, they prove that $X$ can be realized in $\mf{p}^+ \simeq \C^N$ as a bounded symmetric domain.
-Moreover, $\mf{p}^+ \to \check{X}$ can be embedded as a dense open subset in the compact dual of $X$.
-In this way, we will view $X$ as a bounded domain inside $\C^N$ for some $N$ and the algebraic structure on $X$ will be induced from $\C^N$.
-From now on, $X$ will refer to the bounded symmetric domain given by the Harish-Chandra realization, and $N$ will denote the dimension of $X$.
-In fact, there is a bijection between Hermitian symmetric domains and bounded symmetric domains.
-A more detailed discussion can be found in \cite[Chapter~VIII]{Hel79}
+Let $\mf{p}^+$ denote the holomorphic tangent space of $\widehat{\Omega}$ at $o$.
+It is proven in \cite[Theorem 2.5.6]{Str06} that $\Omega$ can be realized in $\mf{p}^+ \simeq \C^N$ as a bounded symmetric domain.
+Moreover, this tangent space can be embedded $\mf{p}^+ \to \widehat{\Omega}$ as a dense open subset in the compact dual of $\Omega$.
+In this way, we will view $\Omega$ as a bounded symmetric domain inside $\C^N$ for $N = \dim \mf{p}^+ = \dim \Omega$, and the algebraic structure on $\Omega$ will be induced from $\C^N$.
+In fact, this gives a bijection between Hermitian symmetric domains and bounded symmetric domains.
+A more detailed discussion can be found in \cite[Chapter VIII]{Hel79}